Ameriprise vs Edward Jones for 2026

 Mobile Apps

 Both investment firms have updated to the 21st century, so it goes without saying that they have mobile software.
-The Ameriprise app loses the trading tools we found on its website, although there are some really useful account-management features.
-For instance, there is a mobile check-deposit widget, and asset allocation is shown in pie-chart format.
-The app also displays important balance metrics, such as long and short positions and the account’s margin debit.
+The Ameriprise app does have trading tools for eligible accounts, and there are also useful account-management features.
+For instance, there is a mobile check-deposit widget.

 Ameriprise Reviews

-Over at Edward Jones, we find a similar picture.
+Over at Edward Jones, we find a similar picture in terms of general account management.
 There is no trading software, but there is a suite of useful features, including a blue button to connect an external bank account for quick transfers.
-This button will be found under the Banking tab in the bottom menu.
-Other tabs down here include Goals, Accounts, and Snapshot.
-This last one displays the client’s portfolio return over one year.
+Other tools include secure messaging, mobile deposit, and access to outside-account connections.

 Winner: Pretty even